day-mon/button-utils/README.md

-# button-pagination
+# button-utils
-## Adds Pagination API through Discord buttons
+## Adds a collection of utils for the Buttons API

 see src/main/examples for examples